opensearch-project/project-website/_posts/2021-10-29-moving-from-opensource-elasticsearch-to-opensearch.markdown

 ### Going forward

-Now that you have the necessary information about migrating from open-source Elasticsearch to OpenSearch, you can decide the suitable path for your workload.
+Now that you have the necessary information about migrating from open source Elasticsearch to OpenSearch, you can decide the suitable path for your workload.
 Again, remember to take a backup before starting the upgrade process.